tuanha2000vn/jetson-nano/README.md

 sudo rm -rf /usr/sbin/hassio-apparmor
 ```

-Now delete the remaining docker images like you always do.

 If you want to delete your Home Assistant config files,
 Do the following, but be carefull!
 Your config is lost forever: